Jason2Brownlee/AuthoritySite/README.md

 I have added links to all books on Amazon.

-If you purchase a book from amazon using my look, it supports this work.
+If you purchase a book from amazon using my links, thank you, it supports this work.

 As an Amazon Associate I earn from qualifying purchases.

 ## Final Word

+As you can see, I love books.
+If you have any recommendations, let me know.

-If you find any of these resources useful or want to chat about authority sites, send me an email: jason.brownlee05@gmail.com
+If you find any of these resources useful or want to chat about authority sites, send me an email.

+Jason Brownlee
+jason.brownlee05@gmail.com